-- Is a consistent, positive teacher role model, with sound knowledge of curriculum and effective teaching practice. - Communicates effectively about the service requirements and the pre-service teachers' responsibilities. - Gives quality feedback, positive and constructive, in a professional manner to the preservice teacher and evaluative RMIT lecturers. - Challenges pre-service teachers to critically analyse their practice and encourages them to seek solutions to the problems and challenges of situations/ issues as they arise. - Encourages discussions about teaching pedagogy and associated theories and philosophies. - Assesses the pre-service teacher and completes the Interim and End of Placement reports.
+Is a consistent, positive teacher role model, with sound knowledge of curriculum and effective teaching practice.

+- Communicates effectively about the service requirements and the pre-service teachers' responsibilities. - Gives quality feedback, positive and constructive, written and verbal in a professional manner to the pre-service teacher and evaluative RMIT lecturers. - Provides regular feedback to pre-service teachers on their progress and offers support when needed. - Facilitates open and honest communication in which the pre-service teacher feels they can trust and be trusted. - Challenges pre-service teachers to critically analyse their practice and encourages them to seek solutions to the problems and challenges of situations/ issues as they arise. - Encourages discussions about teaching pedagogy and associated theories and philosophies. - Assesses the pre-service teacher and completes the Interim and End of Placement reports.